AaditAntony/notepad-flutter/README.md

 samples, guidance on mobile development, and a full API reference.

 # authentication
- the login page is successul
+ the login page is successful

+ http://192.168.18.40:8084/api/users/login?username=$username&password=$password  this is the api link used to login